akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She confirmed the truth three days later.

-It was an overcast day with signs of rain.
-She had gone to the river-bend farm to collect eggs, taking the path along the river to the crossing.
+An overcast sky threatened rain as she took the path along the river to the crossing.
 The alders were bare, the reeds brown, but the geese were upset, honking and splashing uneasily in the shallows.
-She heard voices coming through the trees and bracken.
+Voices drifted through the trees.

-She was halfway up the track when she spied Sir Guy, standing with the woman, by the poultry shed.
-He had ridden alone this time, his horse tied to a post.
+She was halfway up the track when she saw Sir Guy, standing with the nurse by the poultry shed.
+He had ridden alone this time, his horse tied to the post.

-“That old man is either stubborn or just plain senile.”
+‘That old man is either stubborn or just plain senile.’
 His voice was low, impatient.
-“The estate will surely escheat to the crown within five years.
-The king’s justices will see it.”
+‘The estate will escheat to the crown within five years.
+The king’s justices will see it.’

-“Since when can a daughter hold thegn’s land without a husband,” he scoffed.
+He scoffed.
+‘Since when can a daughter hold thegn’s land without a husband?
 Every loose tongue shares how she has refused every man her father has ever brought.
 She is insolent, foolish, or both.
 But the land is good.
-The wool from the southern fields alone is worth—”
+The wool from the southern fields alone is worth—’

+The horse bolted.

-Sir Guy stopped as his horse bolted past them at a gallop, heading for the river crossing.
-His normally smooth voice turned into yell with such un-knightly words as would make a pig blush.
-He took off, scattering the geese, running after his mount, as though chased by a swarm of bees.
+It shot past them at a gallop, heading for the river crossing.
+Sir Guy’s smooth voice turned into a yell with such un‑knightly words as would make a pig blush.
+He took off after his mount, scattering the geese, as though chased by a swarm of bees.

 Far behind him, the nurse doubled over in a fit of laughter, slapping her leg at the comedy of the scene.
 By the time Beatrice reached her, however, there was barely a smile on her face, only a twinkle in her eye told of her good mood.

-“It seems that someone let Sir Guy’s horse loose, fancy that.
-Fresh eggs again?”
+‘It seems that someone let Sir Guy’s horse loose.
+Fancy that.
+Fresh eggs again?’

-Then she noticed Beatrice’s trembling hands.
-She patted her hand and simply said, “There, there.
-Come in for a hot posset.”
+Then she saw Beatrice’s trembling hands.
+She patted her arm.
+‘There, there.
+Come in for a hot posset.’

-She guided Beatrice back into the shadows of the cottage, towards the low roar of the hearth.
-The room smelt of ancient peat-smoke and the sharp tang of drying mugwort, but as the woman stirred the pot, the heavy, golden scent of honey rose to meet them.
-Soon, a steaming wooden mazer was pressed into Beatrice’s palms.
-It was a spiced posset, thick with honey and the bitter, earthy scent of valerian root, its warmth seeping through the maple wood to still the shaking in her fingers.
+She guided Beatrice into the shadows of the cottage, towards the low roar of the hearth.
+The room smelt of ancient peat‑smoke and the sharp tang of drying mugwort, but as the woman stirred the pot, the heavy, golden scent of honey rose to meet them.
+Soon a steaming wooden mazer was pressed into Beatrice’s palms.
+The posset was spiced and thick with honey and the bitter, earthy scent of valerian root, its warmth seeping through the maple wood to still the shaking in her fingers.

 ---

-### “No, not even the King of England”
+### No, not even the King of England

 When Beatrice returned home, she told Harold everything.

 He listened in silence, his face pale.
 When she finished, he closed his eyes.

-“If he had shown the brush of his tail sooner, I should have seen the fox beneath the skin,” he said, his voice grinding like stones.
+‘If he had shown the brush of his tail sooner, I should have seen the fox beneath the skin,’ he said, his voice grinding like stones.

-“Father, you saw a knight who spoke of protection.
-There was no shame in that.”
+‘Father, you saw a knight who spoke of protection.
+There was no shame in that.’

 He shook his head.
-“I wanted to believe there was a way to secure this place without forcing you.
-I wanted—” He stopped, his voice rough.
+‘I wanted to believe there was a way to secure this place without forcing you.
+I wanted—’ He stopped, his voice rough.

 Beatrice knelt beside his chair.
-“Father, I am not afraid of him.
+‘Father, I am not afraid of him.
 And I am not afraid for Stanwey.
 I will hold it until the day I can hold it no longer.
-And when that day comes, it will not be Sir Guy who takes it, no, not even the King of England.”
+And when that day comes, it will not be Sir Guy who takes it—no, not even the King of England.’

 Harold opened his eyes.
-“You may keep that last part to yourself, daughter,” he said.
+‘You may keep that last part to yourself, daughter.’
 He did not raise his voice, but the weight of it changed.
-“It is not suited for the ears of lions.
+‘It is not suited for the ears of lions.
 And lions, Beatrice, have a way of hearing the wind before the grass even moves.
-Mind how you speak of a King, even in your own hall.”
+Mind how you speak of a King, even in your own hall.’

 For a moment, she saw the man who had pulled a lord from the river, who had ridden with kings.
 The warrior was still there, beneath the tired flesh.

 He looked at her softly.
-“You are your mother’s daughter,” he said.
+‘You are your mother’s daughter,’ he said.

 She took his hand.
-“And your daughter, father, but as for that man, not for Stanwey, no, never.”
+‘And your daughter, Father.
+But as for that man—not for Stanwey.
+No, never.’

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

 ## Chapter 6 ⬩ The King’s messenger does not dismount

-One autumn morning, the rhythm of the village was broken by the thunder of hooves.

-Beatrice looked up from the herb bed outside the kitchen, wondering who had arrived.
-A royal messenger rode up the path leading towards Stanwey Hall, cloak flying, horse lathered.
-He didn’t slow at the gate.
-Didn’t dismount.
-Just reined in before the hall and unrolled a stiff parchment.
+Hooves broke the morning silence.
+Beatrice looked up from the herb bed outside the kitchen.
+A royal messenger was riding up the lane towards the hall, cloak streaming, horse lathered.
+He reined in before the hall and unrolled a stiff parchment.

-“The King hunts in Rockingham Forest,” he announced, projecting towards the timbers as if the building itself were worthy of his breath.
-“This holding shall render its service: two feathered arrows and a fowl for His Majesty’s table.”
+'The King hunts in Rockingham Forest,' he announced, projecting towards the timbers as if the building itself were worthy of his breath.
+'This holding shall render its service: two feathered arrows and a fowl for His Majesty's table.'

+He wheeled his horse and was gone.

-Inside, Beatrice scooped up her goose.
+A servant stood in the doorway of the hall, a rag still in her hand, staring after the dust.
+Beatrice scooped up her goose.

 Goosie honked.